Overview:

 - How actuators allow the robot to interact with its surroundings

-- Basic programming concepts and how to control hardware with code
+- Basic programming concepts & hardware with code

 Introduction